tavaresgmg/tavaresgmg/README.md

-- 👋 Hi, I’m @tavaresgmg
+- 👋 Hi, I’m Guilherme Tavares
-- 👀 I’m interested in Dev.
+- 👀 I’m interested in Web Development.
-- 🌱 I’m currently learning C.
+- 🌱 I’m currently learning C and Python.
 - 💞️ I’m looking to collaborate on basic project
-- 📫 How to reach me tavaresgmg@gmail.com
+- 📫 How to reach me: Email -> tavaresgmg@gmail.com Linkedin -> www.linkedin.com/in/guilhermetavaresm

 <!---
 tavaresgmg/tavaresgmg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.